darshan-rts/Ashnik-Evaluation/README.md

 1. To setup K8s cluster using minikube in mac os follow the following steps.

     brew install minikube

-2. If minikube is already installed in your mac please follow the following Steps.
+3. If minikube is already installed in your mac please follow the following Steps.

     brew unlink minikube

     brew link --overwrite minikube

+5. Start MiniKube Cluster.

+   minikube start

 ## Nginx Ingress Setup:

 1. Install helm in macos.